5 Characteristics Of Resilient People And How To Develop Them

 It's through disruption and adversity that our resilience is truly tested.
 Resilience is about getting and using the resources we need to bring our strongest self out and be able to cope.

 There is resilience in each of us and research has shown that the more we work that muscle, the more we get resilient.
-And the more we preserve and work our on mental health, the more confident we tend to be in our resilience.
+And the more we preserve and work on our mental health, the more confident we tend to be in our resilience.
 Resilient people know how to manage stress effectively, so they can focus and work through it.
 They know what resources help them cope, but most importantly, they also give themselves time to rest and recharge.

 Many studies have also shown that resilience can be learned and developed, and there are many ways we can work on improving it.
 Resilience can be characterised through five key elements:

 Good sleep, balanced nutrition and regular exercise together are the foundation of our wellbeing.
 Sleep, especially, is one of the key factors to manage for greater physical and mental wellness.
 There is an increased volume of literature about the importance of sleep and many helpful online services and apps are available such as the NHS-approved Sleepio programme.

 In addition, making time for activities and hobbies we enjoy and can relax to on a daily basis is also essential, as they thelp us maintain and renew our energy levels.
 Such moments of calmness, contentment, joy and purpose in our daily lives help us sustain resilience in the short and long term.
 For example, starting our days with an activity that gives us joy sets us up with a positive boost likely to energise us throughout the day.
 Trying different things, monitoring what works and mixing things up can help maintain interest and consistency.
 Reading a novel or poetry, dancing to a favourite song, listening to a podcast or radio show, writing down what we're grateful for, phoning a loved one, taking time for a bath, ... it's the little things that nourish and energise us.